apetros/sps-cut/content/courses/een452/_index.md

 Due to special circumstances, this year the lectures are taking place online.
 This might be modified according to the requirements and the regulations.

-- Theory delivered through lectures (in class ≈ 26 hours)
+- Theory delivered through lectures (in class ≈ 32 hours)
 - Practical examples (online ≈ 12 hours)
 - Hardware laboratory work (in lab ≈ 8 hours)
     1. AC Transmission Lines
     2. Synchronous Motors/Generators
-- Time and place: Wednesday 17:00-21:00 (Zoom Room)
+- Wednesday 17:00-21:00 (Zoom platform)

 ## Assessment